-Having just spent three hours completing financial benefit paperwork on Marj’s behalf, I know how gruellingly time-consuming it can be.
-Over the years I have also learned to expect to complete similar forms asking for similar information over and over again AND even to receive follow-up telephone calls that repeat the same questions.
+Having just spent three gruelling hours completing financial benefit paperwork on Marj’s behalf, I know how time-consuming it can be.
+I’ve learned to expect to complete similar forms asking for similar information over and over again AND even to receive follow-up telephone calls that repeat the same questions.
 Joined up, it is not.
 Frustrating, it is.
 Not at all carer friendly.

 The first chunk of financial support I urge you research and apply for immediately is Attendance Allowance for the elder you care for.

-There are two rates, £55.65 per week and £83.10 per week which are paid direct into the elder recipient’s bank account.
+There are two rates, £60 per week and £89.60 per week (@Jul 2021).
+AA is paid directly into the elder’s bank account.

 Note – if your elder receives Attendance Allowance and starts self funding either care at home or residential care, you don’t have to let the DWP know.
-However, if your elder has an NHS funded hospital stay or Local Authority funded respite care for over 28 days, the DWP must be notified (you can exclude the first and last day of the term).
+However, if your elder has an NHS funded hospital stay or Local Authority funded respite care for over 28 days, the DWP must be notified (you can exclude the first and last day of the stay).
 This is to protect public funds from paying for, arguably, the same care twice.

-Other non means tested support
+Non means tested support available

 - Is your elder receiving the Winter Fuel Payment?